Moir\'e semiconductors on twisted bilayer dice lattice: Optical conductance

-The numerical result for $\mu=0.05eV$ and $T=300K$ of the conductance of TBD lattice is shown in Fig. \ref{Figure5}(c).
-The double peak structure is caused by the splitting of double degeneracy, and the width of splitting depends on $u'_0$.
-Due to the choice of chemical potential, Meanwhile, because of the high DOS in the near zero band of Landau level, all significant absorption peaks are originated from transitions between the near zero band and the positive energy band, or between the bottom valence band and the near zero band.
-By comparing with the result of TBG in Fig. \ref{Figure5}(d), the fine structure of TBD provides a smoking-gun experiment prediction for showing the existence of these near zero energy bands.
+The numerical results for $\mu=0.05$ eV and $T=300$ K of the conductance of {TBG and} the TBD are shown in {Figs. \ref{Figure5}(c) and \ref{Figure5}(d).
+Since the chemical potential we choose is close to zero, all significant absorption peaks originate from transitions between the near-zero bands and the positive-energy bands, or between the negative-energy bands and the near-zero bands.} The double-peak structure {of TBG} is caused by the splitting of double degeneracy, and the width of the splitting {is proportional to} $u'_0$.

+{By comparing the result of TBG with that for the TBD, we see that the double-peak structure of TBG does not exist in the TBD.
+In the TBD, the peak splits into several small peaks.
+This reflects that there are many states near zero energy.
+In Fig. \ref{Figure5}(c) the distance between the double peaks is $\Delta\omega\sim 0.03$ eV, which corresponds to 40 $\mu$m, while in Fig. \ref{Figure5}(d) the typical distance between the split peaks is $\Delta\omega\sim 0.015$ eV, and the corresponding wave length is about 80 $\mu$m, which are all in the terahertz range and experimentally detectable.
+Therefore, this peak-splitting structure provides proof of the experimental prediction showing the existence of the large degeneracy of the flat bands in the TBD. }

-Although the Landau level description for TBG fails when the twist angle is away from the magic ones, the Landau level structure remains in TBD (see Figs. \ref{fig2}g and \ref{fig2}h).
-Therefore in the optical conductance at angles other than the magic ones, the peak splitting remains in TBD while the peaks raising from the transitions form the flat bands disappear in TBG, which is also a key experimental difference between TBG and TBD.
+Although the Landau-level description for TBG fails when the twist angle is away from the magic ones, the Landau-level structure remains in the TBD [see Figs. \ref{fig2}(g) and \ref{fig2}(h)].
+Therefore, in the optical conductance at angles other than the magic ones, the peak splitting structure remains in the TBD, whereas the peaks arising from the transitions that form the flat bands disappear in TBG, which is also a key experimental difference between TBG and the TBD.

-The transitions between these zero energy levels are forbidden in TBD, which meanings that there are no peaks at low frequency near $\omega\sim 0$, which is a key difference to the three-dimensional Kane fermion \cite{Luo2019}.
-The reason of this phenomenon attributed to the structure of current and wavefunction in 2D, that is, $\braket{\Psi| j_\alpha |\Psi'}\braket{\Psi'|j_\beta|\Psi} = 0$ between those near zero band, and their contribution to the optical conductance is zero, while in three-dimensional, the $k_3S_3$ part will have a nontrivial contribution, and the transition between different Landau levels has a non zero $k_3$, which causes the peaks near zero frequency \cite{Luo2019}.
+The transitions between these zero-energy levels are forbidden in the TBD, which means there are no peaks at low frequency near $\omega\sim 0$, which is a key difference from the three-dimensional Kane fermion \cite{Luo2019}.
+The reason for this phenomenon is attributed to the structure of the current and wave function in two dimensions, that is, $\braket{\Psi| j_\alpha |\Psi'}\braket{\Psi'|j_\beta|\Psi} = 0$ between those near-zero bands, and their contribution to the optical conductance being zero, while in three dimensions, the $k_3S_3$ part will have a nontrivial contribution, and the transition between different Landau levels has a non zero $k_3$, which causes the peaks near zero frequency \cite{Luo2019}.